The Midlife Edit

 No prep needed.
 No agenda required.
 You can arrive with a specific thing or just with yourself and see what comes up.

-Build a different relationship with the parts of themselves they've been at war with
+build a different relationship with the parts of themselves they’ve ignored or fought for years

 The goal isn't to go back to who you were before midlife arrived.